 You can have access to the front porch overlooking the valley, and feel free to put your chairs out on the cliff and enjoy the view.
 The porch is nicely shaded, which is nice because parking area doesn't have any, unfortunately.
 It is also the best place to get a WIFI signal as it may be hard to get in your RV if you don't have a booster.

 We have water and electric hookups (20/30/50amp), and there is a free RV dump in town if you need one.
-We ask for a small donation of $5 a day for electric.
+We ask for a small donation of $5 a day for electric if you run a heater or air conditioner.

 Pets are welcome, but because of local wildlife, it's not a good idea to let them roam free.
 Hawks and coyotes tend to get the smaller animals.
 There is a hiking trail onto state land across the street from our road that is a great place to take the kids or pets for a walk.
 We are in a pretty quiet neighborhood, the loudest noises might be from animals down in the valley where the sound might echo up.
 A nice, relaxing spot to park for a few days while enjoying the surrounding natural attractions.